 Marijuana Sativa vs. Indica Strains

-In the 18th century, plant classifications divided marijuana into sativa and indica species.
+In the 18th century, plant classifications divided marijuana into two species: sativa and indica.
 Sativas were found in Eastern Europe, grew tall, had loosely spaced branched, and long, thin leaves.
 This modern-variety of hemp was used for commercial and non-hallucinogenic effects.

-Indica strains came from India and were bred not just for industrial use, but also to produce the intoxicating hashish.
+Cannabis indica strains came from India and were bred not just for industrial use, but also to produce hashish.
 In recent years, crossbreeding these variations in cannabis has developed strains with potent effects.
-Today, sativa and indica categories provide a rough classification of strains that have energetic or sedative effects, respectively.
+Today, sativa and indica categories provide a rough classification of strains that have energetic or sedative benefits, respectively.

-States have passed legislation to allow hemp farmers to grow to produce hemp goods.
-Still, the clashing state and federal laws put farmers in the U.S. in a tough legal position.
-For this reason, most raw hemp and products are imported.
+States have passed legislation to allow farmers to grow hemp and produce hemp goods.
+Still, the clashing state and federal laws put farmers in the U.S. in a tough legal position as hemp production is currently monitored by the food and drug administration.
+For this reason, a lot of raw hemp and other products are imported.

-While cannabis is still illegal under federal law, medical and recreational patients have been able to buy cannabis and hemp products freely at brick and mortar shops or online.
-Not all sources offer the same quality hemp product.
+While cannabis is still illegal under federal law, medical and recreational patients have been able to buy cannabis and hemp-derived CBD freely at brick and mortar shops or online.
+Although the CBD industry is booming, not all sources offer the same quality hemp product.

 One must do diligent research before choosing a trusted source and product.
 In its natural growing environment, hemp is effective at absorbing soil contaminants like microorganisms and heavy metals.
-When concentrated into an oil, hemp can remove CBD and also toxins.
 Independent third-party lab testing ensures you are purchasing a pure product.